Hereford F.C.: 2017–18 season

-Following their promotion in the previous season, it was announced Hereford would play in the Southern League.
-It was also announced that captain Joel Edwards with Jimmy Oates taking over his role.
+Following their promotion in the previous season, it was announced Hereford would play in the Southern League Premier Division.
+It was also announced that captain Joel Edwards was to be released after two seasons with the club, with Jimmy Oates taking over his role.

 Hereford notably had runs in the FA Cup and FA Trophy.
 In the FA Cup, Hereford after beating Godalming Town, Kempston Rovers and A.F.C.
 Hornchurch, Hereford were drawn a game away to Eastleigh where goals from Mike McGrath and Garyn Preen (who was unable to finish the match) took Hereford into the first round for the first time in their history.
 In the first round, a John Mills goal progressed the Bulls past AFC Telford United and into the second round, where they were drawn against Fleetwood Town.
 Hereford earned themselves a replay at Edgar Street.
-The Bulls lost 2-0 in front of an attendance of 4,235 and the BT Sport Cameras.
+The Bulls lost 2–0 in front of an attendance of 4,235 and the BT Sport Cameras.
 In the FA Trophy, Hereford beat Weymouth, Potters Bar Town and Oxford City to reach the first round.
-A 3-2 win over National League side Dagenham & Redbridge 3–2 set up a tie against Wealdstone.
+A 3–2 win over National League side Dagenham & Redbridge set up a tie against Wealdstone.
 A moment of controversy marked a turning point in the Second Round match, when defender Dara O'Shea seemed to bring down a player which resulted in him getting sent off.
 Footage later on showed O'Shea should not have been given a red card so the FA reversed the decision.
 Hereford ended up losing that game 1–0.

 On the domestic side, in January, Hereford came back from 2–0 down in injury time to salvage a 2–2 draw with promotion chasing Slough Town after goals from Jimmy Oates and Keyon Reffell, the latter coming 6 minutes into additional time.
 Hereford's away unbeaten run in the league came to an end in January 2018 due to defeat at the hands of King's Lynn.
 This unbeaten run stretched back to August 2015.
 In February 2018, Hereford fans were punished after multiple flares were thrown onto the pitch at Farnborough.
 Farnborough player Lewis Ferrell then retaliated and threw the flare back at Hereford fans, which resulted in him being shown a straight red card.
 On Tuesday 17 April, Hereford travelled to Biggleswade Town where a 1–0 away victory saw them become league champions for a third consecutive season.
 They lifted the Southern Football League shield following a 4–1 win against Kettering Town and finished the season with a 6–0 home win over Hereford Lads Club to win the Herefordshire County Cup for a third successive time.